Policies for Employees

 Institutional personnel may obtain advances from the Business Office for college-related travel.
 Form completion and repayment procedures are presented in the travel section.

-The college recognizes that emergency needs do arise.
+The University recognizes that emergency needs do arise.
 Allowances for emergency advances against wage (not to exceed $500, for basic needs such as housing, food, clothing and medical care) can be arranged by contacting the Payroll Office.
-The College may charge an interest rate on advances that are paid back over time.
+The University may charge an interest rate on advances that are paid back over time.

 All advances must receive the approval of the vice president for finance.
 Repayments are to be made through salary deduction and advances must be repaid within ninety (90) days.
 A total of two salary advances may be made in a twelve month period.